 He was born in a zoo in Tenerife and separated from his mother at just a few months old when his owner tried to sell him to an animal dealer in Madrid.
-When a collaborator of MONA in Tenerife heard of this, he alerted the Customs Authorities and within weeks confiscated Juanito.
+When a collaborator of MONA in Tenerife heard of this, he alerted the Customs Authorities who within weeks confiscated Juanito.
 What followed was several months of legal wrangling as the owner of the zoo appealed against the confiscation and Juanito had to temporarily stay at a local veterinary clinic.
-After six months of care at the clinic, Juanito was becoming difficult as is normal for a chimpanzee with increasing activity.
+After six months of care at the clinic, Juanito was becoming difficult to handle (normal for a chimpanzee with increasing activity).

-Right now as a teenager, Juanito is noticeably more serious and less playful than before.
-A big change from his former self a few years ago when he was the most unruly chimp at MONA.
-Although being so young when he was rescued, and avoiding the abuse that many of our animals had to endure in their old lives, he does display stress behaviour every evening in the form of rocking whilst hugging a pile of straw.
+Right now as an older teenager, Juanito is noticeably more serious and less playful than before.
+This is a big change from a few years ago when he was the most unruly chimp at MONA.
+Although being so young when he was rescued and never never experienced the abuse that many of our animals had to endure in their old lives, he does display stress behaviour every evening in the form of rocking whilst hugging a pile of straw.
 This began before he arrived here and is probably due to the early separation from his mother.

 GROUP AND SITUATION